rushil1510/rushil1510/README.md

 Hello there!
-I'm Rushil, a sophomore at the Department of Energy Science and Engineering at IIT Delhi.
+ ---
+  I'm a backend developer pursuing my B.Tech from IIT Delhi.
+Currently looking to collaborate on projects in the realm of NLP.
-Connect with me on linkedin https://www.linkedin.com/in/rushil-mital-03a610185/
+> Connect with me on [LinkedIn](https://www.linkedin.com/in/rushil-mital/)!